zarf-dev/zarf/README.md

 ### Step 1 - Login to the Container Registry

 This tool executes containerized builds within _secure containers_ so you'll need to be able to pull hardened images from Iron Bank.
-Be sure you've logged Docker into the Iron Bank before attempting a build:
+Be sure you've logged into the Iron Bank before attempting a build:

 <table>
 <tr valign="top">